rezalotfi01/Github-App/README.md

 * Mockito has been used for mocking|stubbing.
 * `Given|When|Then` steps have been followed, in order to give a more structured overview.

-### UI Testing

-I opted for a dynamic test configuration, so it's possible to inject different configurations as peer need.
-* In order to mock the responses and use them for instrumentation testing, I've used MockWebServer.

 ## Tech Stack
-* [Kotlin Coroutines and Flows][0] Library support for Kotlin coroutines and asynchronous data streams.
+* [Kotlin Coroutines][0] Library support for Kotlin coroutines and asynchronous data streams.
 * [Android Jetpack][1] Collection of libraries for designing more robust, testable, and maintainable apps.
 * [Paging3][2] for making it easier to load data gradually within the app. it's also synchronized with kotlin flows.
 * [Kotlin Flow][4] for reactive style programming.